Juglans cinerea L.

 Conservation / Management

 The main issue facing the conservation of J. cinerea is not loss of habitat but the spread of the lethal fungal disease known as butternut canker.
-It is sometimes proposed that all butternut trees be cut down in order to realize some financial return before all the trees die.
-However, in some areas, healthy and presumably resistant trees have been found growing adjacent to diseased trees.
+In some areas, healthy and presumably resistant trees have been found growing adjacent to diseased trees.
 These trees, if they are truly resistant, could be extremely valuable in efforts to preserve the species, and they must not be cut down.
 Cuttings and seeds taken from disease resistant trees and propagated in tree plantations could potentially provide stock for landscaping purposes and possibly for reestablishing wild populations.
 It is also advisable to consider augmenting existing populations by direct planting of seeds taken from healthy trees.